 A double pipe system will automatically vent the air back to the oil tank.
-Turn on the boiler thermostat and allow the burner to run through to lockout.
-Wait two minutes and reset the burner control box.
+Turn on the boiler thermostat.
+Set the operating switch (or programmer) to heating and hot water and allow the burner to run through to lockout.
+Wait two minutes and rest the burner control box.
 Repeat the procedure until the burner fires and runs in a steady state.
 This may take several attempts depending on the oil pipe length and height.